Fullerton Transportation Center

-The Fullerton Transportation Center is a passenger rail and bus station located in Fullerton, California, United States.

-It is served by Amtrak's Pacific Surfliner and Southwest Chief trains, as well as Metrolink's 91 Line and Orange County Line trains.
-It is also a major bus depot for the Orange County Transportation Authority, and is one of the major transportation hubs of Orange County.
+The Fullerton Transportation Center is a transit center located in Fullerton, California, United States.
+It is served by Amtrak's Pacific Surfliner and Southwest Chief trains, as well as Metrolink's 91/Perris Valley Line and Orange County Line trains.
+It is also a major bus depot for the OC Bus system, and is one of the major transportation hubs of Orange County.

 History

 The Atchison, Topeka and Santa Fe Railway opened its first Fullerton station in 1888.

-The station has two historic depots on site: one built in 1923 by the Union Pacific Railroad, and the other built in 1930 by the Atchison, Topeka and Santa Fe Railway.
-Both depots are on the National Register of Historic Places.
+The station has three historic depots on site: one built in 1923 by the Union Pacific Railroad, another built in 1930 by the Atchison, Topeka and Santa Fe Railway, and the third used by the Pacific Electric starting in 1918.
+The two mainline depots are on the National Register of Historic Places.

 The 1930 Santa Fe depot serves as an Amtrak ticket office and passenger waiting area and has a cafe.
 It features Spanish Colonial Revival style architecture, as evidenced by the stuccoed walls, red tile roof, and decorative wrought ironwork.

 The Union Pacific Railroad was the third railway to lay tracks through Fullerton and to build a depot.
-This helped firmly establish Fullerton as the regional rail center for northern Orange County.
 The 1923 Mission Revival style building was designed by John and Donald Parkinson.
 Fullerton's redevelopment agency moved the station next to the Santa Fe depot in 1980 to preserve it.
 Now it is occupied by an Old Spaghetti Factory restaurant.

-Pacific Electric constructed an interurban railway to Fullerton in 1917, located just north of the Santa Fe station and providing a transfer point to their system.
+Pacific Electric constructed an interurban railway to Fullerton in 1917, terminating just north of the Santa Fe station and provided a transfer point to their system.
+The Mission Revival style depot was built the following year.
+Their passenger service lasted until January 1938.
+Greyhound Bus service called at the depot between 1936 and 1976.

-In September 1983, the Orange County Transit District (now the Orange County Transportation Authority) opened the Fullerton Transportation Center bus depot which is located across the street from the station which is served by OCTA routes 26, 43, 47, 143, and 543.
+In September 1983, the Orange County Transit District (now the Orange County Transportation Authority) opened the Fullerton Transportation Center bus depot which is located across the street from the station, and is served by OCTA routes 26, 43, 47, 123, 143, and 543.